Novel phenomena of the Hartle-Hawking wave function: Preliminaries

 where we sum over all regular and compact Euclidean geometries that have the boundary values $\tilde{g} = \partial g$ and $\tilde{\phi} = \partial \phi$.
 This is a solution of the Wheeler-DeWitt equation, at least, in the formal sense.

 There are technically two ways to evaluate this wave function.
 The first approach is to compute the path integral in an approximate way using instantons \cite{Hartle:2008ng}.
+Instantons must be regular and compact, and hence this removes the initial boundary; this is the reason why this wave function is called by the no-boundary wave function.
+However, this does not indicate that there is no beginning of the universe; the universe has a beginning in terms of the Lorentzian time.
+Therefore, this can be distinguished from the stationary universe.
 The second approach is to solve the Wheeler-DeWitt equation and impose the boundary condition on the wave function \cite{Vilenkin:1987kf}.
 Both approaches are consistent in the spirit of the WKB approximation; however, in the second approach, we lose the notion of the Euclidean no-boundary condition.
-Two approaches must be equivalent, but since we need to rely on approximations, these approaches will be technically complementary each other.
+Two approaches must be equivalent, but since we need to rely on approximations, these approaches will be technically complementary to each other.

-In this work, we take the second approach, and approximately solve the Wheeler-DeWitt equation with the extremely slow-roll condition, i.e., $\phi = \mathrm{const}$.
+In this work, we take the second approach and approximately solve the Wheeler-DeWitt equation with the extremely slow-roll condition, i.e., $\phi = \mathrm{const}$.
 For sub-horizon scales, i.e., $a < 1/\mathcal{H}$ with $\mathcal{H}(\phi) \equiv \sqrt{8 \pi V(\phi)/3}$, the no-boundary wave function can be approximated by

 This approximation is sufficiently good if $a \ll 1/\mathcal{H}$.
 Therefore, when we solve the Wheeler-DeWitt equation in a region deep inside the horizon, i.e., $a \ll 1/\mathcal{H}$, we will impose the boundary condition, using the analytic form of Eq.~(\ref{eq:nb}).
 It will be a good implementation of the Hartle-Hawking wave function in numerical computations.